Temporal decay of vortex line density in rotating thermal counterflow of He II: Experimental results

-\subsection{Temporal decay of rotating counterflow in $\mathbf{\Omega} \perp \mathbf{v}_{ns}$ and $\mathbf{\Omega} || \mathbf{v}_{ns}$ geometries}
+\subsection{Temporal decay of rotating counterflow in $\mathbf{\Omega} \perp \mathbf{v}_{ns}$ and $\mathbf{\Omega} \parallel \mathbf{v}_{ns}$ geometries}

-Fig.~\ref{fig:decayCompar} shows several examples of decaying vortex line density $L(t, \Omega)$ generated thermally under steady horizontal rotation of the channel ($\mathbf{\Omega} \perp \mathbf{v}_{ns}$) when, at the time instant $t=0$, the heater is switched off.
+Fig.~\ref{fig:decayCompar} shows several examples of decaying vortex line density $L(t, \Omega)$ generated thermally under steady horizontal rotation of the channel ($\mathbf{\Omega} \perp \mathbf{v}_{\rm{ns}}$) when, at the time instant $t=0$, the heater is switched off.
 The decay thus does not proceed to zero (remnant) vortex line density, but to the equilibrium value given by the Feynman rule, Eq.~(\ref{eq:Feynman}), for the particular rotation rate.
-The decay curves, masured here at $T=1.35$~K under steady rotation rates as indicated are averaged over multiple realizations (typically 50) and filtered (adjacent averaging in log-log coordinates).
+However, since the second sound attenuation technique measures the excess of vortex line density with respect to a reference state (in this case the steady rotation), the \emph{measured} $L(t)$ relaxes toward 0.
+The decay curves, masured here at $T=1.35$~K under steady rotation rates as indicated are averaged over multiple realizations (typically 50) and filtered (Savitzky–Golay filtering, window size 21, and polynomial order 3).
 The filtered data are indicated with the darker colors and the light-colored curves in the background show unfiltered data.

-The typical feature of all decay curves is the appearance of a bump at times past about 1 s of the decay, occurring in temporal decays $L(t,\Omega)$ both without and under rotation, for both $\mathbf{\Omega} \perp \mathbf{v}_{ns}$ and $\mathbf{\Omega} \parallel \mathbf{v}_{ns}$ (see Fig. 8 of Ref.~\cite{Dwivedi}) geometries.
+The typical feature of all decay curves is the appearance of a bump at times past about 1 s of the decay, occurring in temporal decays $L(t,\Omega)$ both without and under rotation, for both $\mathbf{\Omega} \perp \mathbf{v}_{\rm{ns}}$ and $\mathbf{\Omega} \parallel \mathbf{v}_{\rm{ns}}$ (see Fig. 8 of Ref.~\cite{Dwivedi}) geometries.
 The form of the decay curve at rest is typical as observed in previous experiments and discussed in Refs.~\cite{Babuin2016,Gao2016}.
 Over a wide range of temperatures the part of the decay that follows the bump takes the form of a power law with the decay exponent $\mu=3/2$ at late times; the decays differ only in the prefactor which serves to evaluate the effective kinematic viscosity of turbulent He~II \cite{Stalp1999}.
 In our previous study we have shown that steady rotation in parallel geometry lowers the decay exponent $\mu$, which gradually becomes smaller than unity (see Fig~9 in Ref.~\cite{Dwivedi}) and we claimed that this effect is associated with the fact that under rotation thermal counterflow acquires two-dimensional features.